-- (a) any person listed in section 2.3 who receives the information must provide the information to a Whistleblower Officer as soon as practicable, removing any information which identifies or may identify the discloser of the information (the potential whistleblower) prior to doing so (unless the potential whistleblower has provided their consent to that disclosure or an exemption applies). - (b) as soon as practicable, the Whistleblower Officer responsible for the matter must determine whether the disclosure qualifies for protection, and if so, commence an investigation into the matters disclosed, if they determine it to be necessary or appropriate.
-An investigator with no personal interest in the matter may be appointed to assist. - (c) the investigation must be conducted in an objective and fair manner, ensuring that any employee or officer who has been adversely mentioned in information provided by a whistleblower is provided an opportunity to respond to the allegations made in respect of them prior to any adverse findings being made. - (d) updates on the progress of an investigation will be provided to the whistleblower (if contact details have been provided). - (e) the outcome of the investigation must be reported to the Board of the relevant GDG Group entity and may be reported to the whistleblower and any persons affected as the Whistleblower Officer considers appropriate. - (f) subject to the exceptions allowed under section 3.2 of the policy or otherwise by law, the identity of a whistleblower (or information that is likely to lead to their identity becoming known) must be kept confidential at all times during and after the investigation (including in any reporting to the Board or to any persons affected).
-All persons responsible for or involved in an investigation must take all reasonable steps to reduce the risk that the whistleblower will be identified. - (g) a whistleblower may raise any concerns or complaints regarding this policy, or their treatment with the Whistleblower Officer.
+- (a) any person listed in section 2.3 who receives the information must provide the information to a Whistleblower Officer as soon as practicable, removing any information which identifies or may identify the discloser of the information (the potential whistleblower) prior to doing so (unless the potential whistleblower has provided their consent to that disclosure or an exemption applies). - (b) in handling a whistleblower disclosure, it must not cause or threaten to cause detriment to or victimisation of the whistleblower for making their disclosure. - (c) as soon as practicable, the Whistleblower Officer responsible for the matter must determine whether the disclosure qualifies for protection, and if so, commence an investigation into the matters disclosed, if they determine it to be necessary or appropriate.
+An investigator with no personal interest in the matter may be appointed to assist. - (d) the investigation must be conducted in an objective and fair and timely manner, ensuring that any employee or officer who has been adversely mentioned in information provided by a whistleblower is provided an opportunity to respond to the allegations made in respect of them prior to any adverse findings being made. - (e) updates on the progress of an investigation will be provided to the whistleblower (if contact details have been provided). - (f) the Whistleblower Officer may seek legal advice and consider all legal risks before a final decision is made. - (g) the outcome of the investigation must be reported to the Board of the relevant GDG Group entity and may be reported to the whistleblower and any persons affected as the Whistleblower Officer considers appropriate. - (h) subject to the exceptions allowed under section 4.2 of the policy or otherwise by law, the identity of a whistleblower (or information that is likely to lead to their identity becoming known) must be kept confidential at all times during and after the investigation (including in any reporting to the Board or to any persons affected).
+All persons responsible for or involved in an investigation must take all reasonable steps to reduce the risk that the whistleblower will be identified. - (i) a whistleblower may raise any concerns or complaints regarding this policy, or their treatment with the Whistleblower Officer.